openebs-archive/openebs-docs/docs/kb.md

 - when an error occurs while getting the stats of cStor volume.
 - when the unit of size is not mentioned in PVC spec.
 For example, if the size is 5 instead of 5G.

-**DeletionFailed:** cStor volume replica status is deletion failed while destroying cStor volumes fails.
+**DeletionFailed:** cStor volume replica status will be in `deletion failed` when destroying corresponding cStor volume fails.

 **Invalid:** cStor volume replica status is invalid when a new cstor-pool-mgmt container in a new pod is communicating with the old cstor-pool container in an old pod.